Focus on you

 With the PPO Plan, you pay copays for doctor visits, while other medical services require you to meet the deductible before you begin sharing the cost of services through coinsurance.

-Bread Financial helps you build a medical nest egg by making contributions to your account twice a year in equal deposits on or near the first pay period of January and July (view chart).
+Bread Financial helps you build a medical nest egg by making contributions to your account twice a year in equal deposits on or near the first pay period of January and July Learn more about how tax-savings accounts work.

 Like a regular savings account, money in the account will earn interest.
-Additionally, once your balance exceeds $1,000, you can grow your account by investing your funds.
+Additionally, you can grow your account by investing your funds.
 Any returns you receive on your investment are not taxed.

 You use your HSA debit card to pay for eligible medical, dental and vision expenses, or you can choose to pay out of pocket and save HSA money for the future.

-If you enroll in the Base or Premier HDHP, you’re also eligible to contribute to a limited purpose health care FSA to pay dental and vision expenses with pre-tax dollars and major medical expenses once you satisfy your medical deductible (click here to learn more).
+If you enroll in the Base or Premier HDHP, you’re also eligible to contribute to a limited purpose health care FSA to pay dental and vision expenses with pre-tax dollars and major medical expenses once you satisfy the IRS statutory medical deductible (click here to learn more).

 There’s no use-it-or-lose-it rule; you can carry over these funds year over year for future medical expenses.